-Acetate frames are designed for fashion, and you have a wealth of options available to you in terms of colors, patterns, frame shapes, and designs.
+Acetate frames are designed for fashion, and you have many options regarding colors, patterns, frame shapes, and designs.
 The durability of acetate frames allows them to retain the luster of their color or design.
-With conventional plastic frames, you’ll see the color or design chipping off rather quickly.
-Due to the way acetate is formed layer by layer, the color or design on the frame stays on much longer.
+You’ll see the color or design chipping off with conventional plastic frames rather quickly.
+Due to the way acetate is formed layer by layer, the color or design on the frame stays true much longer.

-If style is a top priority for you when choosing a frame, then you can’t go wrong with acetate.
-Regardless of the color, pattern, or design you choose, an acetate frame will allow you to achieve the fashionable look that you want.
+If style is your top priority when choosing a frame, then you can’t go wrong with acetate.
+Regardless of the color, pattern, or design, an acetate frame will allow you to achieve the fashionable look you want.

 Acetate frames are lightweight, durable, and flexible.
-Furthermore, you have a wide range of frame colors, patterns, and designs to choose from.
+Furthermore, you’ll have various frame colors, patterns, and designs.
 This isn’t to say that other frame materials are inferior.
-Your choice of frame will depend on a variety of factors such as your lifestyle, your budget, and your priorities.
+Your choice of frame will depend on various factors, such as your lifestyle, budget, and priorities.
 It’s perfectly fine if you want a conventional plastic frame, a titanium frame, or even a wood frame.